kyma-project/istio/docs/contributor/adr/0012-support-for-forward-client-cert-details.md

 - `ALWAYS_FORWARD_ONLY` - Always forward the XFCC header in the request, regardless of whether the client connection is mTLS.
 - `FORWARD_ONLY` - When the client connection is mTLS, forward the XFCC header in the request.

-The default value for this field will be `SANITIZE`, ensuring that by default, the XFCC header is not forwarded unless explicitly configured otherwise.
+The default value for this field will be `SANITIZE`, ensuring that, by default, the XFCC header is not forwarded unless explicitly configured otherwise.
 This default behaviour is defined by Envoy.